the-original-body/claude-mpm/docs/developer/13-mcp-gateway/README.md

 ## Overview

-The MCP Gateway is a production-ready implementation of the Model Context Protocol (MCP) that enables seamless integration between Claude Desktop and Claude MPM tools.
+The MCP Gateway is a production-ready implementation of the Model Context Protocol (MCP) that enables seamless integration between Claude Code and Claude MPM tools.
 It provides a stdio-based protocol handler that acts as a bridge between MCP clients and internal tool implementations.

+**NOTE: MCP integration is ONLY for Claude Code - NOT for Claude Desktop.**
+Claude Desktop uses a different system for agent deployment via the `.claude/agents/` directory.

 ## Architecture